kragorg/dng/appendices/Appendix E — Campaign Timeline.md

 - **11 Thunsheer,** _Day 9_.
 A young remorhaz attacked the party.
 Kragor’s fourth Entombed Dream.
 - **10 Thunsheer,** _Day 8_.
 Kragor’s third Entombed Dream.
 - **9 Thunsheer,** _Day 7_.
 The party left Syrinlya to find Salsvault.
 Whisper noticed a bright light streak across the sky.
 - **8 Thunsheer,** _Day 6_.
 The _Remorhaz_ arrived in Syrinlya.
-Orvo Mustave told his tale of Salsvault, and Kragor shared his Entombed Dream.
+Orvo Mustave told his tale of Salsvault, and Kragor shared his Entombed Dreams with the party.
 - **7 Thunsheer,** _Day 5_.
 A giant squid destroyed the _Frostfang_, and attacked the _Remorhaz_.
 Gerhard joined the party.
 - **6 Thunsheer,** _Day 4_.
-Chef Ingrid taught some of the adventures how to cook, and was revealed to be a werewolf.
+Chef Ingrid taught some of the adventurers how to cook, and was revealed to be a werewolf.
 Kragor’s second Entombed Dream.
 - **5 Thunsheer,** _Day 3_.
 The _Remorhaz_ set sail from Palebank Village.
-Elara put on a show of a lifetime.
+Elara put on the show of a lifetime.
 Scarlet has a flumpf fever dream.
 - **4 Thunsheer,** _Day 2_.
 Hulil’s gang was defeated at Croaker Cave.
 The adventurers variously prepared, trained, and experienced ephiphanies.
 - **3 Thunsheer,** _Day 1_.
 The _Frostwind_ arrived at Palebank Village.
 Urgon Wenth’s funeral procession.
 Kragor’s first Entombed Dream.
 - **1 Thunsheer,** _Day -2_.
 Irven Liel purchased a blue vial from Hulil Tulgi.
 He and his family became infected with Frigid Woe.